chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

   - `new` keyword turns a function call into a constructor call.
   - Use `this` to set object's properties and methods
   - Don't supply an explicit return value (we can, but usually don't).
-  - Has a `prototype` property called the function prottoype.
+  - Has a `prototype` property called the function prototype.
 - Return value of a constructor.
   - If there is an explicit return <u>object</u>, then that object is returned.
   - In all other situations, constructor returns the newly created object (of the type associated with the constructor), provided <u>no errors</u> occur.